 Where should I stay at if I’m only visiting Udawalawe for a day trip?

 If you aren’t staying overnight in Udawalawe and only have time for a day trip to the national park and Elephant Transit Home, your best bet is to stay in the Southern Province – but get ready for a long day ahead of you as the drive to and from the park can be 2-3 hours long.
 However, the southern coast in Sri Lanka has beautiful stretches of beach and you have tons of options for places to stay!

 Shangri-La’s Hambantota Resort & Spa and Anantara Tangalle are excellent five star properties with amazing restaurants and service in this area.
-If you’re looking for something more low key, check out Talalla Retreat, the perfect place for surf and yoga.
+If you’re looking for something more low key, check out Talalla Retreat, the perfect place for surf and yoga, or Zephyr Talalla, a beautiful boutique 4-bedroom beachfront villa serving up the best food & cocktails.
 All of these hotels are within 2-3 hours’ drive away from Udawalawe National Park.

 Dozens and dozens of baby elephants!
 This was a highlight of my trip to Udawalawe – while you tend to see many fully grown elephants in Udawalawe National Park, you don’t always see many calves.
 Elephant Transit Home is home to 30-40 baby elephants at any given time, and being able to observe them play with one another is absolutely incredible.
 Most importantly, as a visitor you are able to see elephants knowing that you are not contributing to abuse and not playing a part in perpetuating constant captivity.